-All of our non-employee directors receive an annual retainer of \$48,000 and the chairperson of the audit committee receives an additional annual retainer of \$15,000.
+Effective May 2019, all of our non-employee directors receive an annual retainer of \$24,000 and the Chairman of the Board and the Audit Committee Chairman receive an additional annual retainer of \$7,500.
+Prior to May 2019, all of our non-employee directors received an annual retainer of \$48,000 and the Chairperson of the Audit Committee received an additional annual retainer of \$15,000.

-Other than the annual retainers and chairperson of the audit committee fee, non-employee directors did not receive any cash fees in connection with their service on our Board in 2018.
+Other than the annual retainers and chairperson of the audit committee fee, non-employee directors did not receive any cash fees in connection with their service on our Board in 2019.
 Each non-employee director may receive additional annual stock option grants or restricted stock unit grants as approved by the Compensation Committee at each annual stockholders' meeting.
 The annual stock options have an exercise price equal to the fair market value of our common stock on the date of grant and will vest monthly over one year from the date of grant.
 The restricted stock units vest in full one year after the date of grant.
-The Board granted annual equity awards in May 2018 to our non-employee directors (other than Messrs.
-Billerbeck and Ribar, who joined our Board later in the year) follows: a stock option to acquire 12,000 shares of our common stock; and a restricted stock unit to acquire 3,000 shares of our common stock.
+The Board granted annual equity awards in May 2019 to our non-employee directors follows: a stock option to acquire 12,000 shares of our common stock; and a restricted stock unit to acquire 6,000 shares of our common stock in the case of Mr. Billerbeck and Mr. Foster).
+Mr. Billerbeck and Mr. Foster received an extra 1,000 shares subject to the restricted stock units due to their roles as Chairs of the Board and Audit Committee.

 New non-employee directors will receive an initial stock option grant of 30,000 shares.
-The initial grant will have an exercise price equal to the fair market value of our common stock on the date of grant and will vest monthly over three years provided the non-employee director continues to serve.
-Each of Mr. Billerbeck and Mr. Ribar received an initial grant of an option award for 30,000 shares upon joining the Board in August 2018 and December 2018, respectively.
+The initial grant will have an exercise price equal to the fair market value of our common stock on the date of grant and will vest monthly over three years provided the non-employee director continues to serve, and will fully vest and become exercisable immediately prior to the effective time of the change in control.